AdArya125/Primer-to-Machine-Learning/README.md

 # Machine-Learning---The-Journey
 This repository is my personal collection of topics and codes, that I learnt and will learn in the future in relation to the domain of data science and Machine Learning, This repository should be like a short reference guide to a lot of topics.
 Certainly, it makes sense to introduce statistics and model evaluation/validation earlier in the learning path as they are foundational concepts.
-Here is the revised and updated list with "Statistics for Machine Learning" and "Model Evaluation and Validation" sections moved up:

 The tentative list of topics I plan to cover here is as follows: